davekinkead/spatialised-prisoners-dilemma/simulation.coffee.md

 ## Simulation Code

 We start with our agents.
-Our agents exist in a 2D space, are of a certain race, and hold a xenophobic disposition.
-For now, we will randomly assign them their race and geographic location.
-Their xenophobia will also be a function of their race.
+Our agents exist in a 2D space and have a strategy.
+For now, we will randomly assign them their strategy and geographic location.

-In this case, we will create 3 races of agents and give them a xenophobia level of just 40% (ie agent will only be happy if more than 40% of thier neighbours are the same).

 		class Agent
 			constructor: (@space) ->
-				[@race, @xenophobia] = switch Math.floor Math.random() * 3
+				[@race, @xenophobia] = switch Math.floor Math.random() * 8
-									when 0 then ["blue", 0.4]
+									when 0 then ["indigo", 0.2]
-									when 1 then ["red", 0.4]
+									when 1 then ["blue	", 0.2]
+									when 2 then ["midnightblue	", 0.2]
-									when 2 then ["green", 0.4]
+									when 3 then ["green", 0.2]
+									when 4 then ["lime", 0.2]
+									when 5 then ["yellow", 0.2]
+									when 6 then ["orange", 0.2]
+									when 7 then ["crimson	", 0.2]

 				@x = Math.floor Math.random() * @space.width
 				@y = Math.floor Math.random() * @space.height
 				@step 	= @space.width * @space.height / 7200